 Consolidation and construction works continue over the centuries, the basin changed many times according to is used for commercial or military needs during the Seine floods.

-Beginning of the modern period of the history of the canal of boats.
+Beginning of the modern period of the history of the canal Saint-Martin and the Paris Arsenal harbour.

 Napoleon Ist entrusts the building of a canal to bring fresh water from the river Ourcq and the marl to Pierre Simon Girard.